What Happens When You Get a Second DUI in California?

 In the case of a second DUI conviction, the court-triggered suspension is 2 years in length.
 However, the APS suspension is only 1 year in length if there is one prior DUI on record within 10 years.
 If you submitted to a chemical test and show proof of installation of an ignition interlock device (IID), a restricted license may be obtained.
 With a restricted license, a driver may operate any vehicle with an IID installed for 12 months.

 Unfortunately, if you refused a chemical test upon arrest, there is no way around a license revocation.
 Your license will be revoked for two years with virtually no ability to receive a restricted license during this time.
-Because of this, it is critical to submitting to chemical tests upon arrest in order to avoid the most severe penalties of a second DUI in California and have the best chance of expunging your second DUI from your record.
+Because of this, our experienced Sonoma County DUI attorneys say it is critical to submitting to chemical tests upon arrest in order to avoid the most severe penalties of a second DUI in California and have the best chance of expunging your second DUI from your record.

 Contact an Experienced California DUI Attorney